paapaabdullahm/angular-cli/README.md

 `http://web.example.com`

-* If live-reload doesn't work, it means changes made to source are not being detected.
+# if live-reload doesn't work, it means changes made to source are not being detected.
 The problem is related with Inotify Watches Limit on Linux.
-Use the following solution to resolve it (Tested to work on Linux systems):
+Use the following solution to resolve it (Tested this to work on Linux systems):

-Vagrant Users: Install the "vagrant-notify-forwarder" plugin
+* Vagrant Users: Install the [**vagrant-notify-forwarder**](https://github.com/mhallin/vagrant-notify-forwarder) plugin
 `$ vagrant plugin install vagrant-notify-forwarder`
 `$ vagrant reload`

-Without Vagrant: Increase the watches limit to 512K
+* Without Vagrant: Increase the watches limit to 512K
 `$ sudo sysctl fs.inotify.max_user_watches=524288`
 `$ sudo sysctl -p --system`